abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

-# ABP Framework 3.3 to 4.0 Migration Guide
+# ABP 3.3 to 4.0 Migration Guide

-This document introduces the breaking changes done in the ABP Framework 4.0 and explains how to fix your 3.x based solutions while upgrading to the ABP Framework 4.0.
+This document introduces the breaking changes done in the ABP 4.0 and explains how to fix your 3.x based solutions while upgrading to the ABP 4.0.

-> See [the blog post](https://blog.abp.io/abp/ABP.IO-Platform-v4.0-RC-Has-Been-Released-based-on-.NET-5.0) to learn what's new with the ABP Framework 4.0.
+> See [the blog post](https://blog.abp.io/abp/ABP.IO-Platform-v4.0-RC-Has-Been-Released-based-on-.NET-5.0) to learn what's new with the ABP 4.0.
 This document only focuses on the breaking changes.

 ## Overall